agemagician/CodeTrans/README.md

 <br/>

-This repository will be updated regulary with **new pre-trained models for source code** as part of supporting **software engineering** community in general, and **AI research on source code** specifically.
+This repository will be updated regulary with **new pre-trained models for source code** as part of supporting **software engineering** community in general, and **Source Code for Covid-19 research** specifically.

 Table of Contents
 =================